I. Introduction and Overview

 2. CRIPA does not cover the federal statutory rights of inmates in jails or prisons.

-4. As noted on page 11, supra, the Department joined with defendants to seek full or partial dismissal of five cases covering thirteen facilities.
+4. As noted on page 2, supra, the Department joined with defendants to seek full or partial dismissal of four cases covering twenty facilities; those facilities are not listed here, but are discussed infra at pages 8-9.

-5. Embreeville Center closed during FY 1998 but, under the terms of the consent decree, the Department continues to monitor conditions in community placements from the facility.>
+5. Embreeville Center closed during FY 1998 but, under the terms of the consent decree, the Section continues to monitor conditions in community placements from the facility.>